How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Lakers go on the road to face the Grizzlies on Wednesday at 7:30 PM ET.
+The Lakers travel to face the Grizzlies on Wednesday at 7:30 PM ET.

 How to Watch